 Children's Hospital is part of the UPMC family.

 Worldwide, more than a million children are born each year with anorectal malformation or imperforate anus.
-The Colorectal Center for Children at Children’s Hospital of Pittsburgh of UPMC offers a comprehensive approach to treatment for children born with this anomaly.
+The Colorectal Center for Children at UPMC Children's Hospital of Pittsburgh offers a comprehensive approach to treatment for children born with this anomaly.

 When a baby is born without an anus, the rectum may end in various abnormal forms, a generic name for these alterations is ARM or imperforate anus.
 Both names refer to the same condition.